SZiv/RAMPSXB/README.md

 MOSFET H5          -  6
 MOSFET H6          -  45

-HC-05 chip, LCD screen, and SD card follow the standard pinouts
+HC-05 chip, LCD screen, and SD card follow the standard pinouts for the Full Graphic smart controller and RAMPS HC-05 attachment.